slinga-homebrew/Save-Game-Copier/README.md

 * Make sure you upgrade to the latest firmware.
 There have been firmware fixes
 * Create a "SAVES" directory on the root of the drive.
 SGC is hardcoded to use that folder.
 Copy saves to and from that folder.

+## MODE Support
+* Ensure you are running firmware >= 1.04
+* Create a "SATSAVES" directory on the root of the SD card.
+SGC is hardcoded to use that folder and the SD card HDD is not supported yet.
+Ensure copied saves don't have a . separating name and extension, otherwise they will error when importing.
+FPS_6MEN_01 will work, FPS_6MEN._01 won't.
+* You must use the cue file named *game_cue_for_mode.cue* **INSTEAD OF** *game.cue* file.
+Ensure only 1 cue is present along with game.iso file.
+This is required because MODE needs a large TOC for the command interface.

 ## Dumping Memory
 SGC also supports advanced feature to arbitrary dump memory.
 This can allow you to dump:
 * Saturn BIOS (address: 0x80000, size: 0x80000)